-- 31. Technologies and innovative solutions can provide potential solutions to marine litter.
-Hundreds of novel technologies and equipment are being tested across the world.
-Among others, redesign of plastic items including packaging is an important issue for the reduction of plastic materials that are not readily recycled or reused.
-Design for the environment is an approach that aims to reduce the environmental and human health impacts of products, processes and services, taking into consideration their entire life-cycle.
-A conservative estimate showed that negative externalities from plastic packaging reach USD 40 billion per year10.
-To address this issue, some companies have already made commitments to fully make their plastic packaging recyclable. - 32.
+- 31. Technology and innovation can offer potential solutions to marine litter.
+Hundreds of novel technologies and equipment are currently being tested across the world.
+Among other things, the redesign of plastic items, including packaging, is important for the reduction of plastic materials that cannot be readily recycled or reused.
+"Design for the environment" is one approach that aims to reduce the environmental and human health impacts of products, processes and services, taking into consideration their entire life-cycle.
+A conservative estimate showed that negative externalities from plastic packaging reach \$40 billion per year.
+11 To address this issue, some companies have already undertaken to make their plastic packaging fully recyclable. - 32.
 Research and development of alternative materials that are degradable in the environmental conditions of oceans is also a potential response option.
-Researchers have been testing different materials such as milk, eggs, natural fibres, and organic waste to produce alternative product to plastic polymers.
-Economies of scale are to be realized to make these alternative materials economically viable in the market. - 33.
-Improvement of waste management may also involve new technological development.
-From collection to landfill operations, new technologies have been tested to enhance effectiveness of waste management.
-For example, mobile applications have been developed to improve waste collection and to facilitate recycling in different parts of the world.
+Researchers have been testing different materials, such as milk, eggs, natural fibres and organic waste, to produce alternatives to plastic polymers.
+Economies of scale are needed to make these alternative materials economically viable. - 33.
+Waste management could also be improved through technological developments.
+From collection to landfill operations, new technologies have been tested to enhance the effectiveness of waste management.
+For example, mobile applications have been developed to improve waste collection and facilitate recycling in different parts of the world. - 34.
+Private companies continue to develop new recycling technologies to improve plastic recycling.
+New technologies may allow recycling of polymers that were traditionally not recyclable.
+Waste-to-energy technologies can also be used to convert plastic waste that cannot be directly recycled to energy when deemed appropriate based on an analysis on socioeconomic and environmental costs and benefits. - 35.
+The conversion of dump sites to sanitary landfills could also prevent inadequately covered plastic waste from being blown off into rivers and oceans.
+Various engineering solutions are available for such conversions. - 36.
+Microbeads, including those contained in personal care products, are sometimes released into the aquatic environment.
+Depending on the existence and efficacy of wastewater treatment facilities, the quantities released can be significant.
+The improvement of wastewater treatment could thus be considered as a means of capturing microplastics before they enter the aquatic environment.
+The appropriate disposal of sludge containing microbeads may require additional efforts, however.

-10 UNEP(2014) Valuing Plastic: The Business Case for Measuring, Managing and Disclosing Plastic Use in the Consumer Goods Industry
+11 United Nations Environment Programme (2014).
+Valuing Plastic: The Business Case for Measuring, Managing and Disclosing Plastic Use in the Consumer Goods Industry.
+Available from http://wedocs.unep.org/bitstream/handle/20.500.11822/9238/-